MengshanChen/imageProcessor/README.md

   ![demo](https://user-images.githubusercontent.com/38142465/54092641-c4826980-434b-11e9-9515-d191b03ded33.png)

 ## Specification
 The API covers seven transforms.
-The client can combine operations into a string, and each one is separated by a comma without spaces and capitals.
+Assume that the client should combine operations into a string, and each one is separated by a comma without spaces and capitals.
 Also, each one should follow the following formats.  <br />
 For example: flip_h,rotate_360,grayscale,w_400,h_500,rotate_left <br />

 | Transfrom | Format |